Pan de muerto: Description

 It is a sweetened soft bread shaped like a bun, often decorated with bone-shaped phalanx pieces.
 Some traditions state that the rounded or domed top of the bread represents a grave.
 Bread of the dead usually has skulls or crossbones added in extra dough.
 The bones represent the deceased one (difuntos or difuntas), or perhaps bones coming out of a grave, there is normally a baked tear drop on the bread to represent goddess Chīmalmā's tears for the living.
 The bones are often represented in a circle to portray the circle of life.
 The bread is topped with sugar, sometimes white and sometimes dyed pink.
 This bread can be found in Mexican grocery stores in the U.S.

-The classic recipe for pan de muerto is a simple sweet bread recipe, often with the addition of anise seeds, and other times flavored with orange flower water or orange zest.
+The classic recipe for pan de muerto is a simple sweet bread recipe, often with the addition of anise seeds, and other times flavored with orange flower water, which added to dough or syrup for greasing, or orange zest.
 The bread often contains some fat, such as butter.
 Its texture has been described as similar to that of challah, brioche, or falling between a concha and a hamburger bun.

 Other variations are made depending on the region or the baker.
 The one baking the bread will usually wear decorated wristbands, a tradition which was originally practiced to protect from burns on the stove or oven.

 Pan de muerto is eaten on Día de Muertos, at the gravesite or alternatively, at a domestic altar called an ofrenda.
 In some regions, it is eaten for months before the official celebration of Dia de Muertos.
 As part of the celebration, loved ones eat pan de muerto as well as the relative's favorite foods, but not those that have been placed on the ofrenda.
 It is believed the spirits do not eat, but absorb its essence, along with water at their ofrenda, after their long journey back to Earth.